Departments of the Central Committee of the Socialist Unity Party of Germany: General Department (1946–1984)

 Werner Albrecht briefly served as deputy department head from 1971 to 1972, when he was made department head.

 Health Policy

 The Health Policy Department (Abteilung Gesundheitspolitik) was concerned with development of the health care system, the training and further education of medical personnel (together with the Physician Commission at the Politburo) and the medical care of the population.
 In cooperation with the Ministry of Health led by Ludwig Mecklinger, the department was complicit in pharmaceutical companies, especially West German ones, testing drugs on GDR citizens without their informed consent and selling their blood, gathering foreign exchange currency for the KoKo.

 The Health Policy Department was originally created in 1946 and integrated into the Economic Policy Department in 1950.
-In 1952, the responsibility for health policy went into the Labor, Social Security, and Health Department, which in turn became the Trade Unions, Social and Health Services Department in 1955.
+Upon the department's dissolution in 1952, the responsibility for health policy went into the Labor, Social Security, and Health Department, which in turn became the Trade Unions, Social and Health Services Department in 1955.
 The Health Policy Department was spun off again as an independent department in 1959.